Can My Dog Eat This?!

 Pasta and Rice

-If you would like to read up more on what is okay to give your dog, this article by I Heart Dogs is a good one to take a look at.
+If you would like to read up more on what is okay to give your dog, this guide by Puppy Being is a great one to take a look at.

 Remember to download your copy of my list of foods you can and cannot feed your dog.
 It is really handy to hang on your fridge when your buddy comes around for a snack and you ask yourself, “Can my dog eat this?”